EUphony

 In his Philosophy of Mind, Hegel conceptualizes the Other as a constitutive part of one’s self-consciousness.
 Representations of the Jew, the Muslim, and the Romany embody the primary archetype of otherness inscribed in European collective imagination.
 As such, they personify figures crucial for Western distinction and self-understanding.
 Stereotypically, in current global discourses, Jews and Muslims are mostly depicted with mutual animosity as belligerents in an antagonistic entanglement.
 Albeit, some of the recent ethnographies from urban areas suggest that Jewish-Muslim relations might be complex and ambivalent but not inherently hostile or conflictual (Everett, Gidley, 2018 or Sa’ed, Galor, 2020).

 The presented project pioneers by mapping the mental landscape and creative forces of diverse individuals and communities within their pertinent cultural and religious backgrounds.
-Notably, this project intends to expand the insights into various alternative worldviews (Weltanschauungen), master/minor narratives of the three mentioned minorities, and excavate their particular resources and obstacles in building trans-communal alliances and networks in metropolitan areas of Berlin, Prague, and Warsaw.
-Last but not least, in accordance with the intersectional approach, the project should also reflect the views and standpoints of members of specified minorities towards their own marginalized, potentially disadvantaged, or underrepresented groups and individuals.
+Notably, this project intends to expand the insights into various alternative worldviews (Weltanschauungen), master/minor narratives of the three mentioned minorities, and excavate their particular resources and obstacles in building trans-communal alliances and networks.

 1) SI – Ethnicities Journal